 Some links in this post may be affiliate links

-Houseleeks (Sempervivum) require bright light with 4-6 hours of direct sunlight, average warmth, average humidity and moderately moist, fertile, well-drained, succulents soil coupled with fortnightly feeding in the growing season.
+Houseleeks (Sempervivum) require bright light with 4-6 hours of direct sunlight, average warmth, average humidity and moderately moist, rich, well-drained, succulents soil coupled with fortnightly feeding in the growing season.

-Houseleeks also called Liveforever or Hens and Chicks are popular, compact succulents plants which form mats composed of tufted leaves in rosettes.
+Houseleeks also called Liveforever or Hens and Chicks are popular succulents plants which form mats composed of tufted leaves in rosettes.

 Sempervivums are low-growing, compact plants reaching a height of 4 inches only and each plant grows for several years before flowering.
-They are some of the best plants for the limited spaces in the home.
+They are some of the best plants for the limited spaces in the home and office.

 The color of flowers is reddish, yellowish, pinkish or rarely whitish.
 After flowering, the Liveforever dies, leaving many offsets it has produced during its life and hence the common name, 'Liveforever'.